 The Department of Mechanical Engineering at the University of Michigan reflects the broad aspects of the mechanical engineering field.
-As exhibited by our internationally recognized leadership from traditional fields such as manufacturing and automotive engineering to new enabling technologies of micro- and nanosystems technology, biomechanics and biomaterials, advanced energy systems, and environmentally friendly product design, our mechanical engineers are well positioned for the research, design, development and manufacture of a diverse set of systems and products.
+As exhibited by our internationally recognized leadership from traditional fields such as manufacturing and automotive engineering to new enabling technologies of micro- and nanosystems technology, biomechanics and biomaterials, robotics, batteries, advanced energy systems, and environmentally friendly product design, our mechanical engineers are well positioned for the research, design, development and manufacture of a diverse set of systems and products.

-The Mechanical Engineering program provides students with an excellent foundation in the core technical competencies of the discipline: thermal and fluid sciences, solid mechanics and materials and dynamics and control.
-These disciplines are applied through our design and manufacturing and laboratory courses.
-In addition, an array of technical electives are offered so students may tailor their mechanical engineering education to best suit their career goals.Move Robotics to department list
+The Mechanical Engineering program provides students with an excellent foundation in the core technical competencies of the discipline: thermal and fluid sciences, solid mechanics and materials, and dynamics and control.
+Our design and manufacturing and laboratory courses further integrate these topics.
+In addition, an array of technical electives are offered so students may tailor their mechanical engineering education to best suit their career goals.